 - Reduces the configuration of the data

-- Segments large or small customers and compares
+- Segments large or small customers and allows comparison

 - Provides effective data integration